cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 changes performed in the child.
 The only safety is that both processes can't run at the same time, but other than that, pretty much all bets are off.

-The entire process looks something like this:
+To choreograph a long-lived D state process with `vfork()`, you can do something like the following:

 <div class="sidenote sidenote-right">
 <div class="mermaid">